stoshfabricius/lhl-lectures/w04d2-breakout/README.md

 It allows us to create queries for our database using regular JavaScript code, and then translates that to SQL queries.

 A Query Builder is only a piece of a complete ORM.
-For example a popular ORM for JavaScript is Bookshelf.
-Bookshelf uses Knex as the Query builder and adds the Object mapping to create a full ORM.
+For example a popular ORM for JavaScript is [Bookshelf](http://bookshelfjs.org/).
+Bookshelf uses Knex as the Query builder and adds the Object mapping in order to create a full ORM.

 Here is an example of using knex to query a movies table
 ```javascript